bennettslin/yearlings_bobtail_app/ILLUSTRATOR_FIX_NOTES.md

     * Background colour for Yearlings album
 * Make constellation and sketch eyes more expressive, like other bubbles
 * Reconsider pharmacy scene cel?

-## Willy
-* In general, Willy shouldn't be so tall?
-Neck too long?

 # Face fixes